 After being in a role for an extended period of time, it’s easy for your mind to wander and start thinking about moving on to a different place of work.
 Considering a new role is not a bad thing, but it’s a decision that shouldn’t be taken lightly and there are a lot of things you’ll need to think about before leaving a job.

-With that being said, we’ve listed 10 questions you need to ask yourself before you leave a job.
+With that being said, we’ve listed 10 questions you need to ask yourself before leaving a job.